Yxwww/yuxi-utils/README.md

 A place to put javascript utilities.

-Although, It seems everything will eventually become utility.
+Although, It seems everything eventually becomes a utility.

 ## Requirements